haiwera-silk-cd/magento-devdocs/guides/v2.0/ext-best-practices/admin/feedback-placement-and-design.md

   - Standards
 ---

-Please provide feedback for the article: [Admin Panel Placement and Design]({{ page.baseurl }}/ext-best-practices/admin/placement-and-design.html) on this page via GitHub.
+Please provide feedback for the article: [管理面板的定位和设计]({{ page.baseurl }}/ext-best-practices/admin/placement-and-design.html) on this page via GitHub.

 You can leave high-level feedback for specific sections by clicking the Edit icon above, and adding comments beneath the relevant section name below.